 Evenness among taxa

-To visualize and quantify the evenness of OM fluxes among taxa within each stream, we constructed Lorenz curves (Lorenz 1905) on rank-ordered OM fluxes, such that in a community with S species, the proportion of OM flux of species i, pi, is ordered p1≤p2≤...pS.
+To visualize and quantify the evenness of OM fluxes among taxa within each stream, we constructed Lorenz curves (Lorenz 1905) on rank-ordered OM fluxes, such that in a community with S species the relative OM flux of species i, pi, is ordered p1≤p2≤...pS.
 The Lorenz curve shows how a value, in this case OM flux, accumulates with increasing cumulative proportion of taxa.
 In a community with an equal distribution of OM flux among taxa, the Lorenz curve is simply a straight diagonal line.
 Deviation from equality was calculated as the Gini coefficient (Gini 1921), normalized for differences in S among streams, G* (Solomon 1975, Chao and Ricotta 2019):

 G*=2i=1Sipi-2/S-1  2